MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/performance/README.md

 ## User Timing API

 The [User Timing API](./user-Timing-API) enables developers to accurately measure the length of AJAX requests, report on performance, and create benchmarks for JavaScript code using high precision timestamps.

+## XMLHttpRequest

+Use [XMLHttpRequest](./XMLHttpRequest) to transfer data to and from a client and server.